zibaparsons/RWSADMM/README.md

 There exists a graph of clients which collaboratetively train a global model.
 Training is performed locally on clients and aggregation is carried out by a mobilized central server.
 User can switch between simple random selection of clients and random walk Markov chain by setting the value of parameter "markov_rw" to 0 or 1, respectively.

 There are two main hyperparameters named "beta" and "kappa" which require proper values to obtain optimal performance for RWSADMM.

+This code is part of an ongiong research and the paper is not accepted yet.
+Please do not use thid code yet.
+In the case of need for benchmark packages refer to https://github.com/CharlieDinh/pFedMe.